Vitamin D is a fat-soluble vitamin that plays a number of critical roles in your body.

 Vitamin D is critical for immune function.
 A deficiency in this nutrient may compromise immune response and increase your risk of infection and disease.

-Currently, there’s no cure or treatment for COVID-19, and few studies have investigated the effect of vitamin D supplements or vitamin D deficiency on the risk of contracting the new coronavirus, SARS-CoV-2.
+Few studies have investigated the effect of vitamin D supplements or vitamin D deficiency on the risk of contracting COVID-19.

 Additionally, some studies have indicated that vitamin D supplements can enhance immune response and protect against respiratory infections overall.

 A recent review that included 11,321 people from 14 countries demonstrated that supplementing with vitamin D decreased the risk of acute respiratory infections (ARI) in both those who had deficient and adequate levels of vitamin D.

 Overall, the study showed that vitamin D supplements reduced the risk of developing at least one ARI by 12%.
 The protective effect was strongest in those with low vitamin D levels (